MoonPoet/xaprb-src/content/blog/2017/my-home-gym.md

 spin.
 I also have round weight plates; 12-sided ones would not work for Olympic lifting.

+(Update: I upgraded to a rubber bumper plate set and a high-quality Olympic bar, both from Rogue Fitness.
+Well worth the money.
+I got a post-Thanksgiving discount.)

 ![Squat Rack](/media/2017/10/squat-rack.jpg)

 The clamps are one of the more important parts of my gear.
 I can't stand the